ITZCLONEPVP/Annihilation-1/README.md

 # Annihilation
-Annihilation Minigame for Pmmp and Foxel
+Annihilation Minigame for Pmmp and Foxel and Genysis, Steadfast, Phantom, Steadfast 2, Altay, etc.